 What does the law say?

 It is also legal to get an abortion between 13 and 20 weeks of pregnancy if you are the victim of rape.
 Or if your pregnancy is at risk because of your or your babies mental or physical health.
-Only a registered and trained doctor can perform the abortion.
+Only a registered and trained doctor can perform the abortion in this case.

 According to the law, counselling should be offered to everyone before and after an abortion, but you can’t be forced to go through counselling if you don’t want to.
 A trained healthcare provider (midwife, nurse, medical doctor, or a community-based health care worker) can provide you with counselling.

-Counselling should cover all options including giving away the baby for adoption and how to access financial assistance to take care of the baby (through child support grants) but the final decision of continuing with an abortion can only be made by the person who is pregnant and not by anyone else.
+Counselling should cover all options including giving away the baby for adoption and how to access child support grants, but the final decision of continuing with an abortion can only be made by the person who is pregnant and not by anyone else.

 Counselling should be an opportunity for a healthcare provider to tell you about:

-- The different abortion methods so you can choose which one will work best for you.
+- The different abortion methods available at the facility so you can discuss which one will work best for you.

 - What to expect before, during and after the procedure.